Best Flea Spray for Yard 2018 Guide

-If you have pets, you’ve probably already taken steps to de-flea your house.
+If you have pets, you’ve probably already taken steps to de-flea your house using a flea fogger.

 But did you know that many flea infestations actually start in the yard?
 That’s why it’s important to also de-flea your garden, especially if your four-legged friends spend lots of time outdoors.